rrrene/inch/README.md

 or if you have just added "TODO: write docs" to each and every method.
-But it can make reasonable guesses based on how much and what kind of documentation is there and recommend places to improve the existing documentation.
+But it can make reasonable guesses based on how much and what kind of documentation is there and recommend places to improve the existing docs.

 ## How is this different from ...?

 ### Documentation coverage

 Documentation coverage (like it can be found in cane) simply looks at all code objects and determines if the found documentation meets a certain threshold.

 Inch takes a different approach as it aims for "proper documentation" rather than "100% coverage".